Seasonal affective disorder (SAD) is a type of depression that comes and goes in a seasonal pattern.

 - body's internal clock (circadian rhythm) – your body uses sunlight to time various important functions, such as when you wake up, so lower light levels during the winter may disrupt your body clock and lead to symptoms of SAD

 It's also possible that some people are more vulnerable to SAD as a result of their genes, as some cases appear to run in families.

 A range of treatments are available for SAD.
 A GP will recommend the most suitable treatment programme for you.

 - lifestyle measures – including getting as much natural sunlight as possible, exercising regularly and managing your stress levels

 - light therapy – where a special lamp called a light box is used to simulate exposure to sunlight

 - talking therapies – such as cognitive behavioural therapy (CBT) or counselling

-- antidepressant medication – such as selective serotonin reuptake inhibitors (SSRIs)
+- antidepressant medicine – such as selective serotonin reuptake inhibitors (SSRIs)